JackMcKew/dynamic-map-tile-generation/Presentation.md

 # Dynamic Map Tile Generation at Scale

-Hunter Data Analytics 2022 - Jack McKew
+Brisbane Data Science 2022 - Jack McKew

 * What are map tiles?
 * Why use them?